iotaledger/wallet.rs/README.md

 ## Examples

-You can see the examples in [examples](examples/) directory and try them with:
+You can see the examples in the [examples](examples/) directory and try them with:

 ```
 cargo run --example # lists the available examples